Organ donation after euthanasia for mental suffering

 Knowledge Dossier Euthanasia

-Want to delve deeper?
+Want to learn more?
 In the knowledge dossier, you will find guidelines, background information, and developments.

 In practice, this means that healthcare providers must be constantly alert to possible influence.
 The wish to donate organs must never play a role in the decision to request or proceed with euthanasia.
-In cases of mental suffering, both processes often take longer as a result.
+In cases of mental suffering, both trajectories often take longer because of this.
 There is an extensive review of whether all treatment options have been exhausted.
-'You often see that people who consider or request euthanasia on psychiatric grounds have been thinking about it for a long time themselves, while the practitioner still has to get used to the idea.
-Because of that longer timeframe, there is sufficient room to also discuss organ donation, even if the donation procedure cannot yet be started.'
+'You often see that people who are considering or requesting euthanasia on psychiatric grounds have been thinking about it for a long time, while the practitioner still has to get used to the idea.
+Because of that longer timeframe, there is sufficient room to also discuss organ donation, even if the donation procedure cannot be started yet.'

 When do you discuss organ donation?